NatGr/Master_Thesis/README.md

 	- NetAdapt: self-made implementation of the paper "[NetAdapt: Platform-Aware Neural Network Adaptation for Mobile Applications][http://arxiv.org/abs/1804.03230]", several modifications were made (the main ones are: fisher pruning instead of weights-norm pruning and training from scratch rather than long term fine-tuning)
 	- pytorch-prunes: modification of the code of the paper "[Pruning neural networks: is it time to nip it in the bud?][https://arxiv.org/abs/1810.04622]"
 	- schemes: a folder containing the .odf file I used to create custom schemes to illustrate the different neural networks architectures
 	- training_from_scratch: a repo containing the code that trains neural networks in tensorflow to then load them as .tflite models on the rasberry-pi.
-This repo also handles knowledge distillation.
+This repo also handles knowledge distillation and quantization.
-	- The cross-compiled tflite 1.13.1 binary as well as the "benchmark" binary that are used for benchmarking.
+	- The cross-compiled tflite binary as well as the "benchmark" binary that are used for benchmarking.
+Both for tf 1.13.1 and tf-nightly